-DEPENDS -

-comma separated list of parameters this parameter depends on, means the values for fields 'DEFAULT', 'RANGE\MIN', 'RANGE\MAX' and 'POSSIBILITIES' might depend on these listed parameters (optionally returned, dependent to driver parameter)

-DEFAULT -

-reflects the default value for this parameter which is used when the device is created and not explicitly defined with the 'CREATE MIDI\INPUT\DEVICE' command, in case of MULTIPLICITY=true, this is a comma separated list, that's why character strings are encapsulated into apostrophes (') (optional returned, dependent to driver parameter)

-defines lower limit of the allowed value range for this parameter, can be an integer value as well as a dotted number, this parameter is usually used in conjuncion with 'RANGE\MAX' but may also appear without (optional returned, dependent to driver parameter)
+DEPENDS comma separated list of parameters this parameter depends on, means the values for fields 'DEFAULT', 'RANGE_MIN', 'RANGE_MAX' and 'POSSIBILITIES' might depend on these listed parameters (optionally returned, dependent to driver parameter) DEFAULT reflects the default value for this parameter which is used when the device is created and not explicitly defined with the 'CREATE MIDI INPUT DEVICE' command, in case of MULTIPLICITY=true, this is a comma separated list, that's why character strings are encapsulated into apostrophes (') (optional returned, dependent to driver parameter) RANGE MIN defines lower limit of the allowed value range for this parameter, can be an integer value as well as a dotted number, this parameter is usually used in conjuncion with 'RANGE MAX' but may also appear without (optional returned, dependent to driver parameter) RANGE MAX defines upper limit of the allowed value range for this parameter, can be an integer value as well as a dotted number, this parameter is usually used in conjunction with 'RANGE_MIN' but may also appear without (optional returned, dependent to driver parameter) POSSIBILITES comma separated list of possible values for this parameter, character strings are encapsulated into (optional returned, dependent to driver parameter) The mentioned fields above don't have to be in particular order.
+Example: C: "GET MIDI INPUT DRIVER PARAMETER INFO Alsa active" S: "DESCRIPTION: Whether device is enabled" "TYPE: BOOL" "MANDATORY: false" "FIX: false" "MULTIPLICITY: false" "DEFAULT: true" ''.''

-RANGE MAX -

-defines upper limit of the allowed value range for this parameter, can be an integer value as well as a dotted number, this parameter is usually used in conjunction with 'RANGE\MIN' but may also appear without (optional returned, dependent to driver parameter)

-comma separated list of possible values for this parameter, character strings are encapsulated into (optional returned, dependent to driver parameter)

-'''

-C: "GET MIDI INPUT DRIVER PARAMETER INFO Alsa active"

-'''

-S: "DESCRIPTION: Whether device is enabled"

-"TYPE: BOOL"

-"MANDATORY: false"

-"FIX: false"

-"MULTIPLICITY: false"

-"DEFAULT: true"